 Concerns • worrying about family members / what might have happened to them

-• not being able to help someone who is in trouble (being powerless)
+• not able to help someone in trouble (powerless)

-• not heard, twisting words, …used against you / misunderstood /
+• not heard, twisting words, ideas misunderstood or used against you

-• being given the wrong instruction or info (esp. when important)
+• given the wrong instruction or info (esp. when important)

 Delays / Interruptions

-• obstacle to goals (the closer we are to an important / meaningful goal when interrupted, the greater our anger)
+• obstacle to goals (the closer to an important / meaningful goal when interrupted, the greater our anger)

-• prevented from completing an ongoing important task
+• prevented from completing any ongoing task, especially if meaningful

-• long lines, slow service, put on hold
+• long lines, slow service, being put on hold

 • being treated as unimportant, invisible, stupid….

-• belittled, called on he carpet…. especially in front of others
+• belittled, called on the carpet…. especially in front of others

-• being with someone who acts badly, as a reflection of you
+• being with someone who acts badly, as a reflection on you

-History • the same annoying or painful behavior someone repeats & repeats – even when asked many times not to – accumulates frustration & pain over time
+History • the same annoying or painful behavior someone repeats & repeats – even when asked many times not to – over time will accumulate frustration & then anger